 About ericdpitts (twitter: @ericdpitts)

-Good luck all!
-I’m looking forward to playing your games!
+At any rate, I’m looking forward to playing all of these LD games!

 The title says it all!
 Here are some more of the many amazing games I’ve had the privilege of playing thanks to Ludum Dare.
 Go and show them some love, we’ve only got until tomorrow night at 9!